hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

-The most common source of errors is a mismatch in filenames (Snakemake doesn't know how to produce a particular output file) - `snakemake -n` will catch this as long as the troublesome output files haven't already been made.
+The most common source of errors is a mismatch in filenames (Snakemake doesn't know how to produce a particular output file) - `snakemake -n` will catch this as long as the troublesome output files haven't already been made, and the `snakemake clean` should take care of that.

 ## Configuring logging